Mardi Himal helicopter tour from Pokhara

 Check a date.

-Tell us your dates and group size and we will check availability, confirm the charter price, and hold your slot.
-Charters fill in peak season, so the earlier you ask, the better.
+Tell us your dates and group size and we will check availability, confirm the per-person price, and hold your slot.
+Flights fill in peak season, so the earlier you ask, the better.